Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 | Total Roundtrip Latency | 9.42 s | 1.84 s | -80.4% |

 Benchmark::IPSand Python’stimeit.
-Payload sizes were measured as raw HTTP body bytes before compression.Reproduce it yourself: The Python serialization and Ruby deserialization benchmark scripts are available as a Gist.
-Clone, run, and compare on your own hardware.
+Payload sizes are raw HTTP body bytes before compression.Reproduce it yourself: The Python serialization and Ruby deserialization benchmark scripts are available as a Gist.

-Computers do not store floating-point numbers as text.
-In memory, a single-precision float (float32 in Python, float in C) is stored as a 4-byte (32-bit) binary value.
+Computers don’t store floats as text.
+In memory, a single-precision float (float32) is a 4-byte (32-bit) binary value.
+When you serialize it to JSON, you pay for conversion in both directions:

 float32 in memory (4 bytes)